Tool Time and The Real Skinny with Absolute Must Haves

 I will go into more detail on saws and varieties on the Tool Time "Wish List" post.

 Otherwise, this very short list is all you actually NEED for building.
-This is a total of 8 items, 4 of which are under $5 and 2 of which you may not actually need if you aren't building with curves or trim.
-That pretty much leaves clamps and a drill as your remaining 2 that are over $5 and absolutely necessary (in my opinion).
+This is a total of 8 items, 4 of which are under $5 and 2 of which you may not actually need if you aren’t building with curves or trim.
+That pretty much leaves clamps, a drill, and a sander as your remaining few that are over $5 and absolutely necessary (in my opinion).